vdhamer/Photo-Club-Hub/.github/README.md

 This implies showing the state of the data as it was at the end of the previous session.
 That data might be a bit outdated, but should be accurate enough to start off with.</p>

-To handle any data updates, asynchrous calls fetch fresher data over the network.
+To handle any data updates, asynchronous calls fetch fresher data over the network.
 And the MVVM architecture uses this to update the user interface `Views` as soon as the requested data arrives.
 So occasionally, maybe one or two seconds after the app launches, the user may see the `Portfolios` screen update.
 This can happen, for example if a club's online member list changed since the previous session.</p>